wp-plugins/wp-ajaxify-comments/readme.txt

 * Added (expert) option "Place scripts in footer"
 * Added option "Comment links selector" to prevent (complete) page loads for comment links on pages if "Break comments into pages [...]" is enabled
 * Bugfix for "Users must be registered and logged in to comment"
+* Fixed PHP Notice for PHP < 5.4.0

 = 0.22.0 =